wso2-extensions/apim-handler-pingai/README.md

 [Read more about cyber attacks that can be detected by Ping Intelligence.](https://github.com/wso2-extensions/apim-handler-pingai/blob/master/DEVELOPER_GUIDE.md#pingintelligence-protects-against-three-main-types-of-attacks-specifically)

 ### How does integration happen?
-The WSO2 API Manager extension for PingIntelligence uses a new custom handler, namely Ping AI Security Handler, when working with the WSO2 API Gateway data flow.
+The WSO2 API Manager extension for PingIntelligence uses a new custom handler (Ping AI Security Handler) when working with the WSO2 API Gateway data flow.
 After this handler receives a request from a client, a sideband call is sent to PingIdentity’s API Security Enforcer (ASE) with the client request metadata.
 The ASE responds after analyzing the metadata with an Artificial Intelligence Engine.

 If the response of ASE is 200 OK, the Ping AI Security Handler forwards the request and if the response is 403, it blocks the request.